meichthys/window_sensors/README.md

 - Work seemlessly with home automation software
 - Be easy to create and maintain
 - Be wireless (Wifi & Battery powered)
+- Have a usable battery lifespan (YMMV, but I currently have some sensors over 2 years old with the original battery!)

 ![](images/size_view.JPG)
 ![](images/profile_view.png)